 The hostel is great if you have a forgetful memory too with options to buy toiletries, padlock, various chargers and a torch.
 And you can rent a towel, hairdryer and an iron.

-After being given clear instructions how to find my room, I manage to go the wrong way almost immediately.
+After being given clear instructions on how to find my room, I manage to go the wrong way almost immediately.
 I’m staying up in the Crow’s nest so instinct tells me that up is the way to go.
 I climb the many steps to reach the new building.

 There’s a small kitchen in the entrance area, with a sink, kettle and fridge (no cooking equipment) but handy for making sandwiches for your day hike.
 The main self-catering kitchen is off the lounge/bar area.